kidusm001/multi-fleet-managment/docs/project main docs/UserManual.md

 5. Keep records of the provisioning for audit and support purposes.

 ### 4.2 Organization Administration [Organization Owner/Admin]

 Organization Owners and Admins manage the overall organization structure, including members, locations, and settings.

 **Accessing Organization Management:**
 1. Sign in to the portal and select your organization if prompted.
-2. Navigate to "Organization" from the main menu to access the management interface.
+2. Navigate to “Organization” from the main menu to access the management interface.
 3. The page opens with four main tabs: Overview, Members, Locations, and Settings.

 **Managing Organization Overview:**
-1. Review the organization header showing your organization's name, slug, and creation date.
+1. Review the organization header showing your organization’s name, slug, and creation date.
 2. Check the statistics cards displaying total members, active routes, active vehicles, and total employees.
 3. Examine the organization details section with name, slug, description, and your current role.
 4. Note any recent activity (this feature is currently under development).
-5. Click "Edit Organization" if you need to modify basic organization information.
+5. Click “Edit Organization” if you need to modify basic organization information.

 **Managing Organization Members:**
-1. Click on the "Members" tab to access member management.
+1. Click on the “Members” tab to access member management.
 2. Review the current member count and search through the list using the search bar.
 3. Filter members by department, shift, status, or assignment status using the dropdown filters.
-4. To add a new member, click "Add Member" and enter their user ID or email address.
+4. To add a new member, click “Add Member” and enter their user ID or email address.
 5. Select the appropriate role (Owner, Admin, Manager, Driver, or Employee) for the new member.
-6. Alternatively, click "Invite Member" to send an email invitation with role assignment.
+6. Alternatively, click “Invite Member” to send an email invitation with role assignment.
-7. To modify an existing member's role, click the role change button next to their name and select the new role.
+7. To modify an existing member’s role, click the role change button next to their name and select the new role.
 8. To remove a member, click the remove button and confirm the action (note that owners cannot be removed).
 9. Monitor member activity and ensure roles align with organizational responsibilities.

 **Managing Organization Locations:**
-1. Click on the "Locations" tab to view and manage branch offices and headquarters.
+1. Click on the “Locations” tab to view and manage branch offices and headquarters.
 2. Review the list of existing locations, including their addresses, types (Branch or HQ), and usage statistics.
-3. To add a new location, click "Add Location" and fill in the required details.
+3. To add a new location, click “Add Location” and fill in the required details.
 4. Enter the full address of the location.
 5. Provide the precise latitude and longitude coordinates.
 6. Select the location type (Branch Office or Headquarters).
-7. Click "Create Location" to save the new location.
+7. Click “Create Location” to save the new location.
-8. To edit an existing location, click the "Edit" button on the location card.
+8. To edit an existing location, click the “Edit” button on the location card.
-9. Update any of the location details as needed and click "Update Location".
+9. Update any of the location details as needed and click “Update Location”.
-10. To remove a location, click "Delete" and confirm - note that locations with active employees or routes cannot be deleted.
+10. To remove a location, click “Delete” and confirm - note that locations with active employees or routes cannot be deleted.
-11. Use the "Refresh" button to update location data if needed.
+11. Use the “Refresh” button to update location data if needed.

 **Managing Organization Settings:**
-1. Click on the "Settings" tab to access organization configuration options.
+1. Click on the “Settings” tab to access organization configuration options.
-2. In the General Settings section, click "Edit" to modify organization information.
+2. In the General Settings section, click “Edit” to modify organization information.
 3. Update the organization name, slug, or description as needed.
-4. Click "Save Changes" to apply your modifications.
+4. Click “Save Changes” to apply your modifications.
 5. Review the Organization Statistics section showing current usage metrics.
 6. If needed, access the Danger Zone by clicking the eye icon to reveal destructive actions.
-7. To delete the organization, click "Delete Organization" and confirm multiple times - this action cannot be undone.
+7. To delete the organization, click “Delete Organization” and confirm multiple times - this action cannot be undone.

 ### 4.3 Managing Workforce Coverage [Manager]

 Fleet Managers and staffing leads use the employee panels to balance shifts and respond to live staffing gaps.

 **Accessing Employee Management:**
-1. Navigate to "Employees" from the main menu to open the employee management interface.
+1. Navigate to “Employees” from the main menu to open the employee management interface.
 2. Review the statistics section at the top showing total employees, assignment status, and location distribution.

 **Reviewing Employee Statistics:**